Compare hospital covers

-*The excess exemption for children 10 years and under is NOT applicable under our Intermediate Hospital Cover and Smart Start Singles and Couples Cover, combined hospital and extras product.
+*The excess exemption for children 10 years and under is NOT applicable under our Intermediate Hospital Cover and Singles and Couples Combined cover, combined hospital and extras product.
 It is exclusive to our range of Top Hospital Cover only.

 Your chosen excess applies to the full cost of hospitalisation at a public, private or day hospital facility.
 Once the excess has been paid, we take care of the rest, so you can enjoy the full benefits of your private health insurance.

 Other important information

 There are some important things you need to know about your cover.
 Visit the links below to find out more.